 You can also purchase a decoy owl to make it appear as though a predator is in the area.
 However, many homeowners report that these methods are only effective for a short time.
 The woodpeckers are smart enough to realize that there is no real threat and return after a few days.

 Reflective “scare” tape has a better track record than most other woodpecker deterrents.
 You will need to place long strips of this tape dangling in front of areas of woodpecker damage.
 As it blows in the breeze, its extremely reflective, shiny surface will irritate the birds’ eyes and keep them away.
-However, keep in mind that this tape will deteriorate or detach over time, and it may not work without wind present.
+Keep in mind that this tape will deteriorate or detach over time, and it may not work without wind present.
+Don’t use sticky substances or gels to keep birds away.
+These substances can collect on feathers and harm the birds.

 Another preventative step you can take is to hire a pest control company to eliminate any insects that may attract woodpeckers back to your home.
 We recommend getting quotes from multiple companies so you can find the best pest control provider for your needs.